 Join the introvert revolution.
 Subscribe to our newsletter and you’ll get one email, every Friday, of our best articles.
 Subscribe here.

 People Find Silence Unsettling

-If I had a nickel for every time someone in my family felt the unnecessary urge to point out my quietness, I would probably be able to afford a house by now.
+If I had a nickel for every time someone in my family felt the unnecessary urge to point out my quietness, I would probably be able to afford a large house by now.
 In Beverly Hills.
 But I know that their reaction is fairly normal.
 People find silence unsettling, especially people in Western cultures.
 And I understand why.
-Silence can be a source of anxiety, awkwardness, and uncertainty.
-It can lead to uncomfortable moments and moments of self-doubt and self-reflection that we’re not entirely comfortable with because they can shine a light on our fears and insecurities.
+For many people, silence can be a source of anxiety, awkwardness, and uncertainty.
+It can lead to uncomfortable moments and moments of self-doubt and self-reflection that many people are not comfortable with because these moments can shine a light on our fears and insecurities.

 We are so used to the constant noise that some people seem to forget that not talking is an option we all have when we are in the presence of other people.
 Not everyone needs to constantly fill the room with words to eliminate the dreaded silence.
 Personally, I don’t like talking just for the sake of talking.
 I don’t like to spend the little social energy that I have just to fill the silence with empty words.
 When I speak, it’s because I want to add something worthwhile to the conversation.
 I don’t like opening my mouth to say unnecessary things that not even I want to hear.
 That’s one of the reasons why I hate small talk.
 Speaking of which…

 Small Talk?
 No Thanks.

 In a nutshell, small talk can be defined as polite conversation about unimportant or uncontroversial matters.
 To some, small talk is a way to start a conversation and begin to get to know somebody.
 But to many introverts, it can be unbearable and excruciating, precisely because introverts love to talk about deeper — and sometimes controversial — issues, like dreams, fears, the future, big ideas, relationships, and even politics.